mesosphere/universe/docs/tutorial/GetStarted.md

 Now, we can build the Universe server locally, and run in our DC/OS cluster to test and install our package.

+Universe Server is a new component introduced alongside `packagingVersion` `3.0`.
+In order for Universe to be able to provide packages for many versions of DC/OS at the same time, it is necessary for a server to be responsible for serving the correct set of packages to a cluster based on the cluster's version.

 #### Build the Universe server
 Build the Universe Server Docker image: